-The SSAF is paid by all students enrolled at UniSA with the exception of students enrolled in external courses, research programs, Open University and short programs.
+The SSAF is paid by all students at UniSA, please go to the SSAF page on the UniSA website for further details.
 This includes international students who contribute to SSAF as a component of their tuition fees.
 Much of USASA's income comes from our slice of the SSAF pie, which we use to create a culture of support, advice and fun both on and off campus.

 What does the University spend the SSAF money on?

 The University expect to collect $4.93 million in SSAF fees in 2018.
 To find out how the university is spending this money, click here.

 Of the total SSAF collected by the University, USASA was awarded a grant of $1.6 million for 2018 to provide additional activities and services.

 How will USASA be spending the 2018 SSAF grant money?